 In circumstances where a provider is not required to comply with the APPs, the Telecommunications Consumer Protections Code obliges the provider to protect a customer’s personal information from unauthorised use or disclosure.

-- a provider must automatically block calling number display for unlisted landline numbers
+- a provider must automatically block calling number display for unlisted landline numbers unless the consumer agrees otherwise

 - calling number display blocking must operate across all networks, and